cedricwalter/cedricwalter.github.io/_posts/2007-07-21-php-basic-settings-fo-more-security.md

     - php
 ---

-<div style="">If you consider using PHP on a new server, use nothing else than PHP 5.2.3, it may be a pain to rewrite or patch foreign code, but PHP 5.2 is more secure and 100% faster than PHP4, moreover PHP4 is soon dead!  <span style="font-weight: bold;">PHP 4 end of life announcement
+<div style="">If you consider using PHP on a new server, use nothing else than PHP 5.2.3, it may be a pain to rewrite or patch foreign code, but PHP 5.2 is more secure and 100% faster than PHP4, moreover PHP4 is soon dead!
+PHP 4 end of life announcement
- "<span style="font-style: italic;">Today it is exactly three years ago since PHP 5 has been released.
+ "Today it is exactly three years ago since PHP 5 has been released.
 In those three years it has seen many improvements over PHP 4.
 PHP 5 is fast, stable &amp; production-ready and as PHP 6 is on the way, PHP 4 will be discontinued.
- <span style="font-style: italic;"> The PHP development team hereby announces that support for PHP 4 will continue until the end of this year only.
+  The PHP development team hereby announces that support for PHP 4 will continue until the end of this year only.
 After 2007-12-31 there will be no more releases of PHP 4.4.
 We will continue to make critical security fixes available on a case-by-case basis until 2008-08-08.
 Please use the rest of this year to make your application suitable to run on PHP 5.
-For documentation on migration for PHP 4 to PHP 5, we would like to point you to our [migration guide](http://www.php.net/manual/en/migration5.php)<span style="font-style: italic;">.
-There is additional information available in the [PHP 5.0 to PHP 5.1](http://www.php.net/manual/en/migration51.php)<span style="font-style: italic;"> and [PHP 5.1 to PHP 5.2](http://www.php.net/manual/en/migration52.php)<span style="font-style: italic;"> migration guides as well. <span style="font-weight: bold;">from <http://www.php.net/>
+For documentation on migration for PHP 4 to PHP 5, we would like to point you to our [migration guide](http://www.php.net/manual/en/migration5.php).
+There is additional information available in the [PHP 5.0 to PHP 5.1](http://www.php.net/manual/en/migration51.php) and [PHP 5.1 to PHP 5.2](http://www.php.net/manual/en/migration52.php) migration guides as well.from <http://www.php.net/>

  If you are not able to use the latest version, consider applying PHP hardening patches from [http://www.hardened-](http://www.hardened-php.net/hphp/how_to_install_or_upgrade.html)[php.net/hphp/how\_to\_install\_or\_upgrade.html](http://www.hardened-php.net/hphp/how_to_install_or_upgrade.html) and compiling PHP for yourself (these patches are no more needed in PHP 5.2 since they are part of the main source tree).
 A lot of people already do that, even if it is not easy.

-<span style="font-weight: bold;">PHP applications should not execute OS code…  Disable certain PHP functions (system,exec,shell\_exec, phpinfo)
+PHP applications should not execute OS code…  Disable certain PHP functions (system,exec,shell\_exec, phpinfo)
  Malicious commands can be executed though PHP shell functions.
 If some programs still require these functions, consider:

 - Looking for another application working without these functions.
 - Patching the code.
 - Asking authors to remove them, or find a workaround.

- <span style="font-weight: bold;">A lot of people do not configure PHP correctly…
+A lot of people do not configure PHP correctly…

 In fact not so much people are correctly configuring their PHP runtime, as [shown in this study of 11 000 hosts based on phpinfo() ](http://www.nexen.net/articles/dossier/php_configuration_statistics.php).
-How can hacker find such kind of vital informations? quite easily <span style="font-weight: bold;">thanks to any search engine.
+How can hacker find such kind of vital informations? quite easilythanks to any search engine.
 For example, in Google (the engine I know the best) by typing allinurl: phpinfo.php [I get 39200 hosts that are revealing these vital settings](http://www.google.com/search?hl=en&client=firefox-a&rls=org.mozilla%3Aen-US%3Aofficial&hs=FRg&q=allinurl%3Aphpinfo.php&btnG=Search)

  Conclusions from [PHP configuration statistics](http://www.nexen.net/articles/dossier/php_configuration_statistics.php)
-<span style="font-style: italic;">\[..\]
+\[..\]
-<span style="font-style: italic;">Configuration values hold surprises, or not.
+Configuration values hold surprises, or not.
 After reading those values, we may even wonder if some functionalities did require a directive or not…
-<span style="font-style: italic;">As usually, default values from the distribution are the most commonly used values : it shows how much trust PHP programmers have in the PHP group.
+As usually, default values from the distribution are the most commonly used values : it shows how much trust PHP programmers have in the PHP group.
 Or, it may also show that too few people read the php.ini file, and understand it.
-<span style="font-style: italic;">\[..\]
+\[..\]
-<span style="font-weight: bold;">Rules:
+Rules:

 1. <span style="font-size: 78%;"><span style="position: absolute; left: -4.13%;">•Allways use the latest patch level version.
 2. Open and setup ALL <span lang="DE-CH" style="font-family: "Courier New"; font-size: 10pt;">php.ini on disk (<span lang="DE-CH" style="font-family: "Courier New"; font-size: 10pt;">find / -name php.ini) this is especially true if you run more than one php version (php4/php5 as module of fast cgi)